Algebraic Number Starscapes: Geometry

 The geometric description of the roots map for quadratics with two real roots (Observation \ref{obs:quad_PosDisc}) has a nice interpretation for geodesics.
-Realizing such a geodesic $\gamma$ as the intersection of a plane $\mathcal{S}$ with the cone of positive discriminant, denote the normal to $\mathcal{S}$ by $n$ and the endpoints of $\gamma$ by $x,y$ on the ideal boundary of $\HH^2_\Coefs$ (the projectivized lightcone of the discriminant).
-Recalling an often-useful fact about the projective model of the $\HH^2$, the tangent planes to $\partial_\infty\HH^2_\Coefs$ at $x,y$ intersect along $n$.
-By Observation \ref{obs:quad_PosDisc}, the map sending $n$ to its two points of tangency with $\partial_\infty\HH^2$, followed by the isometry from the projective to upper half plane model of $\HH^2$ is none other than the roots map on quadratics of positive discriminant.
-Thus, if we think of a geodesic as determined by its normal vector $n=(n_2,n_1,n_0)$ (often computationally an attractive thing to do), we may directly recover the geodesic from $n$ as its endpoints are precisely the roots of $n_2x^2+n_1x+n_0=0$.
-This is visible in Figure \ref{fig:PosDiscQF}.
+Realizing such a geodesic $\gamma$ as the intersection of a plane $\mathcal{S}$ with the cone of positive discriminant, denote the normal to $\mathcal{S}$ by $n$ (well defined up to scaling; lying outside the lightcone) and the endpoints of $\gamma$ by $x,y$ on the ideal boundary of $\HH^2_\Coefs$ (the projectivized lightcone of the discriminant).
+In the projective model one may recover these endpoints $x,y$ (and hence the geodesic $\gamma$ itself) directly from the normal $n$ via a purely geometric construction.
+There are precisely two planes containing the line defining $n$ which are tangent to the lightcone, and projectivizing these lines of tangency gives the ideal endpoints $\{x,y\}$ of the geodesic associated to $n$.
+But by Observation \ref{obs:quad_PosDisc}, the map sending $n$ to its two points of tangency with $\partial_\infty\HH^2$, followed by the isometry from the projective to upper half plane model of $\HH^2$ is none other than the roots map on quadratics of positive discriminant.
+Thus, if we think of a geodesic as determined by its normal vector $n=(n_2,n_1,n_0)$ (often computationally an attractive thing to do), we may directly recover\footnote{Topologically, this describes a map which takes the projectivization of the exterior of the lightcone (a M\"obius band) to the set of unordered pairs of distinct points on the circle (or $\SP^2(\mathbb{S}^1)$, which is also a M\"obius band, as depicted in Figure \ref{fig:Mob}).} the geodesic from $n$ as its endpoints are precisely the roots of $n_2x^2+n_1x+n_0=0$.
+This\footnote{Geometrically one may tell a beautiful story here quite analogous to Theorem \ref{thm:hypIso}, where the roots map is an isometry between a pair of Lorentzian metrics defined on each of these M\"obius bands, though investigation of this would take us too far afield from the goals of this paper.} is visible in Figure \ref{fig:PosDiscQF}.